dsaborg/sequence/README.md

 ### News

-**2017-01-07 - Sequence v2.2** which focuses on correctness under error conditions and code coverage.
-Brings overall code coverage of the entire project to 98% line coverage.
-Fixes minor bugs and inconsistencies under error conditions, such as correct exceptions being thrown for index out of bounds in primitive collections, as well as several cases of unnecessary boxing in primitive collections and sequences.
+**2017-02-21 - Sequence v2.3** is released, with optimizations to `size` and the ability to tell whether a sequence has a defined size or is infinite or unsized.
+Adds `mapLeft`/`mapRight` to `BiSequence` and `mapKeys`/`mapValues` to `EntrySequence`.
+Adds argument checking for fail-fast behaviour under incorrect `Sequence` usage.
+Brings test coverage of the entire project up to 100% on [codecov.io](https://codecov.io/gh/d2aborg/sequence).
+Adds limitTail to all sequences.
+Adds groupBy operations to `Sequence`, and `toGroupedMap` to `EntrySequence` and `BiSequence`.
+Adds `sum`, `average` and `statistics` to `LongSequence`, `DoubleSequence` and `IntSequence`.
+Performance optimizations, improved strictness checks, and improved error condition behaviour in primitive collections.

 * See the [Sequence wiki](https://github.com/d2aborg/sequence/wiki) for older news.
 * Follow [@SequenceLibrary](http://twitter.com/SequenceLibrary) on Twitter to receive updates.